Having served as home to about 9,000 graduates since its founding in 1960,

 Student Services

-To help students and recent graduates, North Central Michigan College may provide services to students like:
+To support students and graduates, North Central Michigan College may provide services like those listed below:- Online classes

 - Career path counseling